 That is not a requirement.
 If the mentor or the office where the mentor works can offer a participant work, they are of course entitled to do so.

 You can only officially start your professional traineeship after graduation.
-You may, however, use your work experience before graduation if you have gained professional experience before you start your professional traineeship.
-In this case you should provide sufficient insight in the nature of the work experience.
-Please also read the information about conditions for professional experience on the page Professional experience and exemption.
+Please read the information about conditions for professional experience on the page Professional experience and exemption.

 You apply through the Architects Registration Bureau.
 See the website page ‘Application for Professional Traineeship’.
 The bureau will assess whether the course you completed is recognised and makes you eligible to start the professional traineeship and enter you name in the Register of Architects.